 Sneed Prairie Field Trip Program for 3rd–5th Grades

-Sneed Prairie TEKS-aligned field trips teach children about ecosystem restoration
+Sneed Prairie TEKS-aligned field trips teach children about ecosystem restoration through hands-on activities,

 Austin College student field trip leaders describe the plants, animals, and ecology of the tallgrass prairie, discuss the history of land use in our area, and explain our prairie restoration activities.
 Children learn about native grasses and plant seeds, observe the effects of intentional fires, see how plant roots prevent erosion, “discover” animal skulls, and have a chance to observe and handle large, local fossils.
 A pavilion with a covered seating area, restrooms, and water fountain allows classes to bring sack lunches.
 Additionally, the building is solar-powered and contains a rainwater harvesting system for drinking water.
 The sustainable design of the building is featured during the field trip.